arnaudbos/i-rant/content/water-pouring-in-clojure.md

     (concat
-      (map #(hash-map :type :empty :from %) non-empty) (map #(hash-map :type :fill  :to   %) non-full) ; Oh so beautiful cartesian product
+      (map #(hash-map :type :empty :from %) non-empty) (map #(hash-map :type :fill  :to   %) non-full) ; I really like this one
       (for [from non-empty to non-full :when (not= from to)] {:type :pour :from from :to to}))))
 {{< /klipse >}}